addresscloud/terraform-aws-tile-service/README.md

 X-Api-Key: {API_KEY}
 Range: 0-255
 ```

+#### Maximum Payload Size

+Note that the maximum payload size for API Gateway is [10 MB](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#api-gateway-execution-service-limits-table).
+Requesting tiles larger than this will return a 500 error.

 #### CORS
 All endpoints support `OPTIONS` requests for CORS.
 See [examples/lambda-authorizer](https://github.com/addresscloud/terraform-aws-tile-service/tree/main/examples/lambda-authorizer) for an example of custom header configuration.

 #### API Key
 The module automatically requires an API Gateway API key to be present in all requests using the `X-API-KEY` header.
 The example in [examples/api-key](https://github.com/addresscloud/terraform-aws-tile-service/tree/main/examples/api-key) demonstrates creation of an API key and usage plan.
 Alternatively the API key requirement can be completely disabled by setting the `api_require_api_key` variable to `false`.
 Note that this may expose an API to public access.

+#### Errors

+The following error types are supported:

+* 404 - not found (missing file/tile)
+* 403 - forbidden (failed authorization)
+* 500 - internal server error (all other errors)

 #### Version Path